palmerlab/behaviour_box/README.md

     * The reward delivery is controlled by a solenoid pinch valve ([24 V DC PS-1615NC](http://www.takasago-fluidics.com/p/valve/s/pinch/PS/), Takasago Fluidic SysteSms, Nagoya, Japan).

+         The pinch valve is wired to a gated 24 V power supply, which accepts 5 V logic to switch on and off.

         - I use a 24 V pinch valve.
-This is in many ways over kill, a 3V valve would be much better, because it would not require an additional gated power supply.
+This is in many ways over kill, a 3 V valve would be much better, because it would not require an additional gated power supply.